 - deliver a higher volume of affordable homes

 - benefit the local economy

 The research was conducted by Future Places Studio

 Download a pdf copy of the report here.

 If you are interested in a printed copy please email firstname.lastname@example.org

 Tomorrow’s Home: Emerging social trends and their impact on the built environment

-ADAM Urbanism and Grainger plc, the UK’s largest listed residential property company, have published their research “Tomorrow’s Home”.
+ADAM Urbanism and Grainger plc, the UK’s largest listed residential property company, published their research “Tomorrow’s Home” in 2015.
 This wide-ranging and comprehensive publication looks into emerging social trends in the 18 to 34 age group in England and Wales and how these will impact on the built environment.
 The research was conducted by Lily Bernheimer from Space Works Consulting.

 Covering topics from employment and tenure to travel and leisure, the report reveals how technology, education, wealth and personal relationships are changing the life-styles of the up-and-coming generation.
 This age group, the ‘Millennials’, represent 25% of the population and their needs and wants are bound to have a profound impact on the built environment in the near future.

 As part of a number of significant findings, the report identifies: a new ‘individual collectivism’, where city living, sharing and renting are on the increase; ‘downloadable lifestyles’, where the new generation will demand increased facilities in cities and smaller towns, ‘mega/micro commuting’, where new working conditions are already changing travel patterns; and suggests that we are seeing ‘the end of the dormitory suburb’.
 All this will lead to ‘new housing ladders’ which will transform our towns, cities and countryside.